In this article:

 A vector DB could pull dozens of CRM rows that sound relevant and bury both the paragraph and the wiki page in noise.
 Curation is what makes the LLM useful.

-• Discipline: curation is the actual work; the tooling just makes it lower-friction.
-If I let the hand-pruning slip, the layer rots within weeks — facts in stale frames, anti-patterns missing because the last two months of calls weren’t promoted, decisions still listed as “open” months after they closed.
+The wiki gets a periodic staleness audit that compares the last-maintained date against new sources added since, and triggers proposed additions for review.
+Old decisions roll into the wiki, resolved questions archive, stale open items get either acted on or dropped.
+Curation is the actual work; the tooling just makes it lower-friction.
+If I let the hand-pruning slip, the layer rots within weeks — facts carried forward in stale frames, anti-patterns missing because the last two months of calls weren’t promoted, decisions still listed as “open” months after they closed.

-This is the layer where most of the leverage lives.
-It’s also the one that gets skipped fastest — hand-pruned markdown looks too plain to take seriously next to anything fancier, and the over-engineering instinct that kicks in the moment someone says “AI memory” reaches for the fancier thing by reflex.
-The fancier thing usually doesn’t work as well.
-Start simple.
+This is the layer where most of the leverage lives — and the one that gets skipped fastest, because hand-pruned markdown looks too plain next to anything with “vector” or “embedding” in the name.

 Without this layer.
 Ask Claude “which segments push back on pricing the most?” with raw transcripts only, and you get a vibes answer based on which transcripts happened to land in context.
 Ask the same question with a vector DB over the transcripts, and you get the calls that sound like pricing objections — which is not the same set as the calls where pricing was actually flagged.